szabgab/slides/python/exceptions.md

 {aside}

-When the open() fails, Python throws an IOError exception.
+When the open() fails, Python throws an FileNotFoundError exception.
 {/aside}
 ![](examples/exceptions/module.py)